Scalar Functions¶

 Arguments¶

-int: Integer expression to convert.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+int: Integer expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 trim